jiahaozh/Y2Y-Project/README.md

 ### WeatherData.ipynb: Web scraped Wether Data.
 ### Score_Calculation.ipynb: Calculated Vulnerability Score of each person.
 ### Case_management.ipynb: Obtained outcome(Job and Housing) of each person.
 ### Name in workshop.ipynb:Obtained name lists.
-Obtained Work Participation, Action Participation and warning of each person.
-### and established the entire model.
+Obtained Work Participation, Action Participation and warning of each person and established the entire model.